byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - Image processing.
 - Large-scale data analysis.

-For these tasks, using threads in CPython will not result in a speedup proportional to the number of cores.
+For there tasks, using threads in Python will `not result in a speedup proportional tothe number of cores`.
 In fact, it can sometimes even slow down the program due to the overhead of thread management and context switching.
 The GIL serializes the execution of Python, preventing true parallel execution.

 Why does the GIL exist?
 The GIL simplifies CPython's implementation, particularly memory management.
 It makes it easier to integrate C extensions and ensures thread safety for the interpreter's internal data structures.
 Removing the GIL is a complex undertaking that has been explored but poses significant challenges to maintaining compatibility and performance.

-### Debugging Multithreaded Programs (Challenges and Techniques)
+## Debugging Multithreaded Programs (Challenges and Techniques)

 Debugging multithreaded programs can be significantly more challenging than debugging single-threaded code due to:

 - **Non-determinism:** The order in which threads execute can vary, making it difficult to reproduce bugs consistently.
 Race conditions (discussed below) can appear intermittently.
-- **Deadlocks:** Threads can get stuck waiting for each other indefinitely, leading to a program freeze.
+*Deadlocks:** Threads can get stuck waiting for each other indefinitely, leading to a program freeze.
-- **Heisenbugs:** Bugs that disappear or change their behavior when you try to observe them (e.g., with a debugger).
+- **Heisenbugs:** Bugs that disappear or change their behavior when you try to observe them (e.g., Using a bugger, or print() statements).
 This can happen because the act of debugging can alter the timing and execution order of threads.

-Logging (writing print statements to a file), can help track the flow of execution and the state of variables in different threads.
-Be sure to include thread identifiers in your log messages.
+Logging (writing print statements to a file), can help track the flow of execution and the state of assignments and programs.

-## Thread Safety:
+# 3.2 Thread Safety

 Building upon the previous introduction of synchronization primitives, we now delve deeper into the core concept of thread safety.
 Thread safety is paramount in concurrent programming, and understanding it is crucial for writing reliable multithreaded applications.

-### Critical Sections and Thread Safety
+## Critical Sections and Thread Safety

 In the context of multithreaded programming, a critical section is a part of the code that accesses shared resources (like variables, files, or data structures) that can be modified by multiple threads.
 The critical section is where race conditions can occur if not properly protected.
 Thread safety, in essence, revolves around managing access to these critical sections.

-### Defining Thread Safety
+## Defining Thread Safety

 Code is considered thread-safe if it functions correctly when executed concurrently by multiple threads, without any unexpected or incorrect behavior.
 More formally: